UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 - Additional options: Trace, record shape, profile memory, with stack, could be enabled.

-Note that, in the `for loop` (i.e *the training loop*), one needs to call the profile step (`prof.step()`), in order collect all the necessary inputs, which in turn will generate data that can be viewed with tensor board plugin.
-At the end, the output of profiling will be saved in the `/out` directory.
+Note that, in the `for loop` (i.e. *the training loop*), one needs to call the profile step (`prof.step()`), in order to collect all the necessary inputs, which in turn will generate data that can be viewed with the Tensorboard plugin.
+In the end, the output of profiling will be saved in the `/out` directory.

-Selective profiling: first start profiling for a large training loop, and once you get an idea about where the bottleneck is, then you can select a few number of iterations for profiling.
+Selective profiling: first start profiling for a large training loop, and once you get an idea about where the bottleneck is, then you can select a few iterations for profiling.

 (visualisation-on-a-web-browser)=
-### Visualisation on a web browser
+### Visualization on a web browser
 To view the output data generated from the profiling process, one needs to install TensorBord, which can be done for instance in a virtual environment

-- **Step 0** : loading a python model, creating and activating a virtual environment.
+- **Step 0** : loading a Python model, creating and activating a virtual environment.
-- Load a python module .e.g.: `module load python/3.9.6-GCCcore-11.2.0`
+Load a Python module. e.g.: `module` load python/3.9.6-GCCcore-11.2.0`
 - `mkdir Myenv`
 - `python –m venv Myenv`
 - `source Myenv/bin/activate`

-- **Step 1**: Installing TensorBoard Plugi via pip wheel packages using the following command (see also [here](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html)):
+- **Step 1**: Installing TensorBoard Plugin via pip wheel packages using the following command (see also [here](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html)):
 - `python –m pip install torch_tb_profiler`

-- **Step 2**: Running tensorboard uisng the command:
+- **Step 2**: Running Tensorboard using the command:

 ```console
 tensorboard --logdir=./out --bind_all
 ```
 will generate a local address having a specific registered or private port, as shown in {ref}`Figure<fig-tensorboard>`.
-Note that in HPC systems, a direct navigation to the generated address is blocked by firewalls.
-Therefore, connecting on a internal network from outside can be done via a mechanism called [local port forwarding](https://www.ssh.com/academy/ssh/tunneling-example#local-forwarding).
+Note that in HPC systems, direct navigation to the generated address is blocked by firewalls.
+Therefore, connecting to an internal network from outside can be done via a mechanism called [local port forwarding](https://www.ssh.com/academy/ssh/tunneling-example#local-forwarding).
 As stated in the [SSH documentation](https://www.ssh.com/academy/ssh/tunneling-example#local-forwarding) “Local forwarding is used to forward a port from the client machine to the server machine”.

 The syntax for local forwarding, which is configured using the option `–L`, can be written as, e.g.: